lorist/gemini-waiting/README.md

 ]

 10. Register Models with Admin
-Create or update waitingroom/admin.py to register your models for admin access:
+Create or update waitingroom/admin.py to register your models for admin access, including UUID and PINs:

 # waitingroom/admin.py
 from django.contrib import admin